A study on the plasticity of neural networks: Supporting evidence for the two phases of learning hyothesis

 \cite{li2019towards} shows that in overparametrized networks the volume of good minima dominates the volume of poor minima and underlines the importance of a high learning rate to land in the basin of attraction of a well generalising minimum of the loss function. \cite{jastrzebski2020break} extends the observation with the importance of using batches to induce the noise needed to escape poorly generalising minima.
 Precisely, \citeauthor{jastrzebski2020break} point out that the ratio between learning rate and batch size determines the flatness of the minumum.

-\tudor{Not sure if this is correct, but... \cite{ghorbani2019investigation} investigated if decaying the learning rate increases the eigenvalues, which is not the point.
-Maybe at that time the network had already settled around a specific minimum.
-But the contraction reported there is strange. \cite{ghorbani2019investigation} compared the hessian spectrum at time $t$ and $t + 2n$, decaying the learning rate $t+n$.
-I think the relevant experiment would have been to decay at time $t$ or not, and compare at $t+n$ for both cases.}\cite{ghorbani2019investigation} computes the full spectrum of the Hessian showing that \citeauthor{jastrzebski2020break}'s claims about smaller learning rates guiding the network into sharper minima doesn't hold empirically.
+\cite{ghorbani2019investigation} computes the full spectrum of the Hessian showing that \citeauthor{jastrzebski2020break}'s claims about smaller learning rates guiding the network into sharper minima doesn't hold empirically.
 A possible explanation is that the network is already trapped around some minima, and the slow learning rate just reaches an even flatter region closer to the critical point.